djpilot802/INTL-Webpage/script.md

 ## Script for Wednesday's Literature Study

 Here at the It’s Not Too Late meeting, on Wednesdays, we have a Literature Study where we alternate between the Big Book and the 12&12.
-We will pick up where we left off one week ago.
+We will pick up where we left off two week ago.
 I’ll start us off by reading a paragraph or so, sharing on what I’ve read, and then I will pass it to the next person.
 Then that person will pick on someone else.. and so on.

->When there are 12+ people active in the meeting (not just listening), say the following: In order to let as many people share as possible, we ask that everyone keep their share to 3 minutes - the timekeeper will let you know when you have 30 seconds left of sharing and when to wrap up.
+**When there are 12+ people active in the meeting (not just listening), say the following:**

+>In order to let as many people share as possible, we ask that everyone keep their share to 3 minutes - the timekeeper will let you know when you have 30 seconds left of sharing and when to wrap up.

 If you have a desire to read and/or share, please raise your virtual hand or speak up after a share.
 We try to refrain from crosstalk - which means interrupting, talking to someone during their share, or giving direct advice during the meeting.
 Please stay after the meeting for a chance to chat and fellowship.
 Can I have a volunteer to be our timekeeper tonight?